camunda/camunda-docs/versioned_docs/version-8.4/apis-tools/administration-api/tutorial.md

 description: "Step through an example to view your existing clients, create a client, view a particular client's details, and delete a client."
 ---

-In this tutorial, we'll step through examples to highlight the capabilities of the Console API, such as viewing your existing clients, creating a client, viewing a particular client's details, and deleting a client.
+In this tutorial, we'll step through examples to highlight the capabilities of the Administration API, such as viewing your existing clients, creating a client, viewing a particular client's details, and deleting a client.

 ## Getting started